wtclarke/fsl_mrs/docs/user_docs/fitting.rst

     Polynomial baseline order.
 Set to -1 to remove the baseline altogether.
 :code:`--metab_groups`
     Group metabolites into sub-groups that get their own lineshape parameters (shift and broadening).
 This can either be a list of integers (one per metabolite) from 0 to the max number of groups minus one.
 Or it could be a list of metabolites to be grouped.
 E.g. using the flag :code:`--metab_groups Mac NAA+NAAG+Cr` then the Mac spectrum will have its own group, the NAA, NAAG, and Cr will be in a different group, and all other metabolites in a 3rd group.
 Other possibilities are combine_all and separate_all, where metabs are combined into a single group or separated into distinct groups respectively.
-:code:`--add_MM`
-    Add macromolecule peaks at the following frequencies: 0.9, 1.2, 1.4, 1.7 ppm and a doublet at 2.08 & 3.0 ppm
-:code:`--add_MM_MEGA`
-    Add linked macromolecule peaks at 0.915 & 3.0 ppm (ratio of 3.75:2.0).
-This option is experimental!
 :code:`--lorentzian`
     By default the lineshape is a Voigt (lorentizian+gaussian).
 Use this flag to set to Lorentzian.
 :code:`--ind_scale`